tiendatauto/english-chatbot/client/FRONTEND.md

-# EngAce Frontend Implementation
+# EngChat Frontend Implementation

 ## Overview

-The frontend implementation of EngAce focuses on creating a seamless onboarding experience for new users.
+The frontend implementation of EngChat focuses on creating a seamless onboarding experience for new users.
 Built with Next.js and ShadCN UI components, it features a responsive design and robust form validation.

 ## Key Features

 - First-time user onboarding flow
 - Form validation using Zod and React Hook Form
 - Secure storage of user preferences in localStorage